How our fellowship works

-Each fellow will be carefully matched with two mentors – one from the University of Leeds and one from an African institution – to form research triads.
-Each research triad will be carefully put together to ensure it forms an interdisciplinary research team who will work together on a research project related to the African food system.
+Each fellow is carefully matched with two mentors – one from the University of Leeds and one from an African institution – to form research triads.
+Each research triad is carefully put together to ensure it forms an interdisciplinary research team to work together on a research project related to the African food system.

-Through the extensive networks of our partner, FANRPAN, we will link triads to in-country stakeholders in the food system who can support the design and implementation of their research.
+Through the extensive networks of our partner, FANRPAN, triads are linked to in-country stakeholders in the food system who can support the design and implementation of their research.
 FANRPAN has multi-sectoral nodes in each of our partner countries.

-Each triad will also be linked to researchers at the University of Pretoria, who have similar research interests to help build their networks within their field.
-Fellows will remain in their home institutions for the duration of the fellowship but will spend time with their mentors and food systems stakeholders at a series of innovative fellowship events.
-The fellowship will cover the costs of participation in fellowship events for all fellows and mentors.
-Fellows will also receive funding through the fellowship to implement their research projects.
+Each triad is linked to researchers at the University of Pretoria, who have similar research interests to help build their networks within their field.
+Fellows remain in their home institutions for the duration of the fellowship but spend time with their mentors and food systems stakeholders at a series of innovative fellowship events.
+The fellowship covers the costs of participation in fellowship events for all fellows and mentors.
+Fellows also receive funding through the fellowship to implement their research projects.

 There are five fellowship events planned during the two-year fellowship.
 Fellows, mentors and food systems stakeholders will participate in these events.

-The fellowship will start in July 2021 with the triads participating in an online Orientation Workshop Series spanning several weeks to prepare them for the fellowship programme.
+The fellowship started in July 2021 with the triads participating in an online Orientation Workshop Series spanning several weeks to prepare them for the fellowship programme.

-Food system stakeholders from the focus countries will be invited to participate in discussions with the triads during the Orientation Workshop, which will help inform the research direction of fellows' projects.
-After orientation, fellows will spend time at their home institutions, working remotely with their mentors to develop their research proposals.
+Food system stakeholders from the focus countries were invited to participate in discussions with the triads during the Orientation Workshop, which helped inform the research direction of fellows' projects.
+After orientation, fellows spent time at their home institutions, working remotely with their mentors to develop their research proposals.

-There will be two Summer Schools for skills and capacity building.
-The first Summer School will take place at the University of Pretoria, and will run for four weeks.
-Fellows will be in residence at the University's Future Africa Campus during this time, while each mentor will spend at least one week in residence.
-Fellows will receive training on, amongst other things, proposal writing, data management, monitoring and evaluation, and research ethics for interdisciplinary projects.
-Once their proposals are completed, and they have obtained ethical clearance, fellows begin implementing their research.
+There were two Summer Schools for skills and capacity building.
+The first Summer School took place at the University of Pretoria, and ran for four weeks from January 2022 to February 2022.
+Fellows were in residence at the University's Future Africa Campus during this time, while each mentor spent at least one week in residence.
+Fellows received training on, amongst other things, proposal writing, data management, monitoring and evaluation, and research ethics for interdisciplinary projects.
+Once their proposals were completed, and they obtained ethical clearance, fellows began implementing their research.

-Six months after the first Summer School, fellows will spend four weeks at University of Leeds Summer School in the UK, where they will participate in training on aspects such as interdisciplinary research, policy advocacy, and academic leadership.
-Mentors will participate in the Summer School for up to two weeks, which will allow them time with their fellows and time to explore collaboration opportunities with the broader university academic community.
+Six months after the first Summer School, fellows spent four weeks in June 2022 and July 2022 at the University of Leeds Summer School in the UK, where they participated in training on aspects such as interdisciplinary research, policy advocacy, and academic leadership.
+Mentors participated in the Summer School for up to two weeks, which allowed them time with their fellows and time to explore collaboration opportunities with the broader university academic community.